WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Why is Custom Web Design Better than Templates?

-Custom web design is painstakingly slow and expensive.
+Custom WordPress development is painstakingly slow and expensive.
 Still, the extra cost pays off because you’ll get a unique WordPress theme that will set you apart from competitors.

 The benefits of building a WordPress website from the ground up go beyond a unique visual appearance since custom themes don’t contain unnecessary code.
 As a result, the site is unlikely to be slow even if it handles high traffic.